jpoots/Tideman/README.md

 # CS50x Project 3
 ## Tideman
 ### About
 This project is an implementation of the Tideman voting system in C. It makes use of a sorting algorithm and recursion.
 I produced this in the early stages of learning to program.
-Starter code for this project was obtained from https://cdn.cs50.net/2021/fall/psets/3/tideman.zip.
+Starter code and additional files for this project have been obtained from https://cdn.cs50.net/2021/fall/psets/3/tideman.zip.

 Descriptions of the functions completed as part of the project have been obtained from the project website.
 Further details of the project can be found at https://cdn.cs50.net/2021/fall/psets/3/tideman.zip.